Kempton Bunton: Return and prosecution

-Subsequent confession, actions, and legacy
+Subsequent confession, actions and legacy

 In 1996, documents released by the National Gallery implied that another person may have carried out the theft, and then passed the painting to Bunton.
 Bunton's son John was mentioned.
 In 2012, following a Freedom of Information request by Richard Voyce, and with the assistance of Sarah Teather MP, the National Archives released a confidential file from the Director of Public Prosecutions in which it was revealed that Bunton's son, John, had confessed to the theft following his arrest in 1969 for an unrelated minor offence.
 John Bunton said that his father had intended to use the painting as part of his campaign and that it would ultimately have been returned to the National Gallery.
 He said that both he and his brother, Kenneth, had been ordered by their father not to come forward despite the trial.
-Sir Norman Skelhorn, the Director of Public Prosecutions, told the police that John Bunton's admission of guilt was almost certainly not sufficient to prosecute him.
-Skelhorn also advised that it would be difficult to prosecute Bunton senior for perjury, because the prosecution would have to rely on the evidence of the son, who was clearly an unreliable witness.
-No further action was taken.
+Sir Norman Skelhorn, the Director of Public Prosecutions, reviewed the case and concluded that prosecutions either against John Bunton or against his father would be unlikely to succeed and no further action was taken against either.

 In a direct response to the case, Section 11 of the Theft Act 1968 was enacted, making it an offence to remove without authority any object displayed or kept for display to the public in a building to which the public have access.

-Bunton died in Newcastle upon Tyne in 1976.
+Bunton's wife Dorothy Clasper Bunton (née Donnelly) died in 1974.
+Bunton himself died in Newcastle upon Tyne in April 1976, aged 71.
 His death went largely unreported and there were no obituaries in the major newspapers.

-In the arts
+In popular culture

 Bunton's purported theft and the disappearance of the Goya work entered popular culture.
 In the 1962 James Bond film Dr. No, the painting is displayed in Dr. No's lair, with lead actor Sean Connery pausing before it.
-In The Goodies, episode 6 of season 2, "Culture for the Masses", refers to aspects of the case.
+In The Goodies, episode 6 of series 2, "Culture for the Masses", refers to aspects of the case.
 In 2015, the comedy drama Kempton and the Duke by David Spicer was broadcast on BBC Radio 4.

-The story of the theft and the subsequent trial of Bunton was dramatized in the 2020 movie The Duke, starring Jim Broadbent and Helen Mirren, which premiered in UK cinemas on 25 February 2022.
+The story of the theft and the subsequent trial of Bunton was dramatised in the film The Duke, starring Jim Broadbent and Helen Mirren, which premiered in UK cinemas on 25 February 2022.
 Coinciding with the release of the film, Christopher Bunton revealed previously unknown details about his grandfather's theft, including the family's side of the story.